all meaningful academic inquiry is interconnected.

 Respecting and championing the diversity and life experiences of all community members to support the school division’s mission, vision, values, goals, and objectives.

-Acknowledging that racism is often compounded by other forms of discrimination, including, gender, sexual orientation, etc.
+Acknowledging that bias and racism are often compounded by other forms of discrimination, including, gender, sexual orientation, etc.

-ATLAS is committed to implementing an anti-racist curriculum and providing educational resources for students.
+ATLAS is committed to implementing an anti-bias anti-racist curriculum and providing educational resources for students.

 Curriculum and instructional materials reflect cultural and racial diversity and include a range of perspectives and experiences, particularly those of historically underrepresented groups of people of color.

-ATLAS is committed to providing various, including anonymous, means for students and staff to report racism and other forms of discrimination.
+ATLAS is committed to providing various, including anonymous, means for students and staff to report bias, racism, and other forms of discrimination.

-ATLAS is committed to training all faculty in anti-racism practices.
+ATLAS is committed to training all faculty in anti-bias anti-racism practices.

 ATLAS reviews its policy annually and makes adjustments based on parent, student, staff, and NMS Board feedback.